-Sufficient diversity is expected in the composition of the Supervisory Boardthat the Supervisory Board is sufficiently diverse in its composition.
+Sufficient diversity is expected in the composition of the Supervisory Board.
 In addition to an appropriate gender ratio, this also includes diversity with regard to cultural origin, religion, and ethnic background, as well as diversity of professional background, experience, and mindset.
 When examining potential candidates for appointments to Supervisory Board positions, diversity should be given appropriate consideration early on in the selection process.

-In the process of selecting and nominating candidates for the Supervisory Board, the Supervisory Board takes account of the targets for its composition and the requirements laid down in the diversity concept.
+In the process of selecting and nominating candidates for the Supervisory Board, the Supervisory Board takes account of the targets for its composition and the requirements laid down in the diversity concept; this will not change in respect of the next election in the spring of 2023.